mvasiliniuc/Mobos2018/README.md

 # Mobos2018

-This repositories contains my presentation for Mobos 2018 together with the material that supports it.
+This repository contains my presentation for Mobos 2018 together with the material that supports it.

 [Mobos](http://romobos.com/) is a conference focused on Mobile Technologies organized in [Cluj-Napoca Romania](https://en.wikipedia.org/wiki/Cluj-Napoca).
 The conference took place on 15th February 2018.